Incentives for building retrofits

-Read the legal version from Lidstone & Co.
+Jump into the legal memorandum prepared by Lidstone & Co.

 Municipalities can support energy efficiency and emissions reductions in existing buildings by facilitating retrofit financing through a Local Service Area.
 With homeowner approval, this mechanism allows the municipality to fund upgrades, such as heat pumps, insulation, or solar panels, using external grants or loans, and recover costs over time via parcel taxes on participating properties.
 This approach helps reduce upfront costs for homeowners and enables a structured, community-scale retrofit program aligned with climate goals.